-Understanding and identifying the moments of alignment are key for organizations to drive successful transformation.
-The circles we've discussed so far are constantly rotating as context, organizational strategy and structure evolve.
 The powerful insight that organizations, and HR teams, need to help drive moments of alignment is people insight.
 That is the objective understanding of skills, behavior, experiences and potential of their workforce.
 Organizations who can connect this insight with context, use it to design and stress-test organizational formations and team composition, to identify hidden gems who might have previously been overlooked, to move into new and critical positions, will stand out from the rest.

-Finding moments of alignment Of course, to drive true alignment through all five lenses there must be a meaningful connection and purpose felt at the individual level.
+Finding moments of alignment

+Of course, to drive true alignment through all five lenses there must be a meaningful connection and purpose felt at the individual level.
 This is where putting people first, building human-driven organizations, will pay off.
 All the information gleaned above could be redundant if the individual's needs aren't truly understood.
 Engagement, motivation and aspiration will ultimately impact an individual's capacity and desire for behavioral change, appetite to move into new roles or squads.
 It is also fluid and will change as individual lives and priorities evolve.
 Therefore being able to regularly tap into individual needs at specific points in time will provide organizations with the means to enable true alignment across all these lenses.

 These moments of alignment will help organizations to shift gear, to develop new behavioral muscles, to launch new products or service propositions, in order to transform and grow their businesses.

-The talent ecosystem organizations, leaders, HR and individuals need to navigate has multiple and Finding alignment through multiple lenses shifting components.
-We must dynamically view our organizations though multiple lenses in order Moments of to find moments of alignment.
-Alignment Context Business strategy, mission and purpose Critical roles, teams, functions People skills, behaviors, potential, experience Individual needs, meaning and purpose The power of purpose To summarize, the experiences individuals and organizations strive for in today's world are anchored around shared purpose: Individuals are: Personal and meaningful - striving for meaningful experiences, to find purpose, and build identity.
-Unbiased and inclusive - being recognized for their strengths and empowered to develop others.
+The talent ecosystem organizations, leaders, HR and individuals need to navigate has multiple and shifting components.
+We must dynamically view our organizations though multiple lenses in order to find moments of alignment.

+Finding alignment through multiple lenses

+The Power of Purpose

+To summarize, the experiences individuals and organizations strive for in today's world are anchored around shared purpose:

+Individuals are: Personal and meaningful - striving for meaningful experiences, to find purpose, and build identity.

+Inclusive - being recognized for their strengths and empowered to develop others.